georgiagracetully/RNET-EB/eval/README.md

 ## 3) Bootstrap and Evaluate

-Now I want to bootstrap all correlations from every dataset type with n=1000 iterations and then get a `BOOTSTRAPS.json.zip` for each package evaluated.
+Now I want to bootstrap all correlations from every dataset type with n=1000 iterations and then get a `BOOTSTRAPS.json.zip` for each package evaluated (In this example, I just get one BOOTSTRAPS.json.zip because I am using a compiled .json file in step 2, but traditionally you run this step using each individual package calculation file).
 To do this, I will use a modified `ScoreRiboswitches.py` (in GT EB-EVAL repository, modification is just patched for Python 3 compatibility).

 However, I notice that the scoring is based on `logkd_nolig`, `logkd_lig`, and `log_AR`, but I first just want to score based on the `logkd_nolig`, so I am going to modify the x and y inputs: